top of page

 5. Inconsistent Messaging Across Channels

-Think about your brand positioning like Franks red hot sauce; and put that (bleep) on everything —your message needs consistency to stick.
-Customers may feel disconnected if your website says one thing, but your social media tells a different story.
+Even with strong positioning, inconsistency can weaken your message.
+Consider your brand's messaging like hot sauce; you should put that (bleep) on everything—your message needs to be consistent to stick.
+Customers may feel disconnected if your website says one thing, while your social media tells a different story.

-Keep your positioning consistent across:
+Keep your positioning consistent across all channels:

 • Website copy